Fritz-Haber-Institut/Realtimeplot1_Frontend/README.md

 **Access requirements:** Authenticated user (*simple user or administrator*)

+### `/experiments`

+> A view of the table listing all experiments.
+The table allows the update or deletion of current entries.

+**Access requirements:** Authenticated user (*simple user or administrator*)

-### `/experiments-and-pvs`
+### `/pvs`

-> A view of the tables listing all experiments and PVs.
-The tables allow the creation of new entries, as well as the update or deletion of current entries.
-Both tables are synchronized with each other.
+> A view of the table listing all PVs.
+The table allows the creation of new PV entries, as well as the update or deletion of current entries.
+Synchronized with the experiments table due to the dependencies of the experiment and PV data types.

-**Access requirements:** Authenticated administrator
+**Access requirements:** Authenticated user (*simple user or administrator*)

 ### `/users`